openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 8: PIR motion re-trigger min interval

 PIR motion re-trigger min interval
-In normal mode, after the PIR motion detection, setting the re-detect time.
+<p&gtIn normal mode, after the PIR motion detection, setting the re-detect time.
 8 seconds per tick, default tick is 3 (24 seconds).
 Setting the suitable value to prevent sending the trigger signal too frequently.
-Also can save the battery energy.

-Notice: If this value bigger than the configuration setting NO. 9.
-There is a period after the light turned off and the PIR  start detecting again.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+Also can save the battery energy.</p&gt <p&gtNotice: If this value bigger than the configuration setting NO. 9.
+There is a period after the light turned off and the PIR  start detecting again.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```3```.